Agoric/documentation/main/zoe/guide/contracts/autoswap.md

 ## Making a swap offer

-Let's say that Bob wants to se the moola<->simolean autoswap to exchange 2 moola.
+Let's say that Bob wants to use the moola<->simolean autoswap to exchange 2 moola.
 First he will check the price:

 ```js